gumshoe00/gumshoe_pdf_composer/README.md

-Composes one PDF from the given pdf files, in the given sequence, then writes it to the given outfile path.
+Composes one PDF from the given pdf files, in the given sequence, then writes it to the given outfile.

 ## Installation